IDAEA-EVS/waterpybal/docs/source/urban_cycle.md

 - Water from other sources (underground infrustructures,etc.): key wat_other, %

-- Urban to calculated Infiltration and Evapotranspiration ratio: key urban_to_ds_inf_etp_ratio, %
+- Urban to calculated Infiltration and Evapotranspiration ratio: key urban_to_ds_inf_pet_ratio, %
 ---

 **Returns**